carterjohndixon/PushLog/README.md

 # PushLog

-A SaaS platform that connects GitHub and Slack to automatically send intelligent code push notifications with custom branding.
+A web-based SaaS platform that connects your GitHub and Slack accounts to automatically send intelligent code push notifications with AI-powered summaries.

 ![PushLog Logo](./attached_assets/PushLog.png)

+## What is PushLog?

+PushLog is a **web application** that you can access directly in your browser.
+Simply visit the website, connect your GitHub and Slack accounts, and start receiving intelligent notifications about your code pushes automatically.

 ## Features

+- **🌐 Web-Based**: Access directly from your browser - no installation required
-- **GitHub Integration**: Connect repositories and automatically detect code pushes
+- **🔗 GitHub Integration**: Connect your repositories and automatically detect code pushes
-- **Slack Notifications**: Send formatted push summaries to designated Slack channels
+- **💬 Slack Notifications**: Send formatted push summaries to your designated Slack channels
-- **AI-Powered Summaries**: Generate intelligent code change summaries
+- **🤖 AI-Powered Summaries**: Generate intelligent code change summaries using GPT models
-- **Dashboard Management**: Monitor integrations and repository activity
+- **📊 Dashboard Management**: Monitor integrations and repository activity from a clean dashboard
-- **Custom Branding**: Clean green and blue color scheme with wood log theme
+- **🎨 Custom Branding**: Clean green and blue color scheme with wood log theme
-- **PR Merge Detection**: Smart webhook triggers for merged pull requests only
-- **Branch Filtering**: Configurable notification levels (main-only or all branches)
+- **🔀 Branch Filtering**: Configurable notification levels (main-only, all branches, or tagged releases)
-- **Real-time Testing**: Comprehensive webhook testing and validation tools
+- **⚡ Real-time Testing**: Comprehensive webhook testing and validation tools
+- **💳 Credit System**: Purchase AI credits to power your intelligent summaries

 ## Color Scheme